OK, let’s get real for a minute: When it comes to health, women are generally way more knowledgeable than men.

 Surveys show that about ¾ of Americans don’t get nearly enough of this wonderful mineral, the fourth most abundant in the body.
 It’s found in fruits and vegetables and nuts, and if you’re going to take a supplement be sure to get at least 400mg—800mg would be even better.
 Magnesium glycinate is one of the best absorbed, and magnesium citrate can help you if you’re constipated.
 Magnesium oxide is the cheapest.

-Remember, no man is going to get instantly healthy by taking supplements, but then you knew that already, didn’t you?
+No man is going to get instantly healthy by taking supplements, but then you knew that already, didn’t you?
 Nonetheless, taking these three on a daily basis is a darn good start!